Prag8855/aab/content/guides/anmeldung-in-english-berlin.md

     - If you move with your spouse, they can give it to you.
 They don't need permission from the landlord.
     - If you move with your boyfriend or girlfriend, they can give it to you.
 They need the permission of the landlord, but the landlord can't really refuse.[^6]
 - [ ] **The filled [Anmeldung form](/docs/anmeldung)**
-    You can [fill the form online](/docs/anmeldung#fill-the-form-online), it's faster.
+    [Fill the form online](/docs/anmeldung#fill-the-form-online), it's faster.
 To register more than 2 people, use multiple forms.
 - [ ] **A valid ID document**
     Bring your original passport, not a photocopy.
 You can also use a EU national ID.[^7] If you have a national ID (*[[Personalausweis]]*), bring it with you.
 They will put a sticker on it with your new address.
 - [ ] **Your [residence permit](/glossary/Aufenthaltstitel)**